Booth notebook

 Why it fits

-Tonight by David Bowie off Tonight (1984) stays related to You by Marvin Gaye off Super Hits (1970) through art rock, but changes the pocket enough to matter.
-Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
+Epistrophy (theme - Sunday set one) by Thelonious Monk off The Complete Thelonious Monk At The It Club (1964) stays related to You by Marvin Gaye off Super Hits (1970) through jazz, but changes the pocket enough to matter.
+Reach for it when the set needs lift, conversation between parts, and something that can move without turning blunt.

 Track context